ecosensors/Paperless-Raspberry-Pi5/README.md

 From this point, by default, all new documents with me saved /compagny/year/document_type/title.

-You can create additional storage paths, if you need to specify different path/tree.
+From the Paperless admin, You can create additional storage paths, if you need to specify different path/tree.

 ## Install Samba
+Paperless let you to copy/past or move a pdf file into folder called 'consume'.
+After you past your pdf file, Paperless will automatically detect it and create a new record.
+You will just need to finalized the entry according to the document type, correspondant and tags.
+A special tag will be assigned to the new entry because you desifned that tag for all new imported document.

+On my Raspberry Pi5, I configured Samba to be able to mount the Samba share to my MacBook.
+In that way, from my MacBook, I am able to move or copy/past a pdf file, I want to import to Paperless, on my Raspberry Pi5.

 ```
 sudo apt install samba samba-common-bin